latex3/latex3/l3packages/README.md

 but does not require code syntax.
 It provides the expandable command `\fpeval`, which can be used inside for example `\edef` or contexts where TeX requires a number.

-From 2022-06-01 release if LaTeX this will be included in the format so that the package  doesn't need loading any longer.
+From 2022-06-01 release of LaTeX this will be included in the format so that the package  doesn't need loading any longer.

 `xfrac`